This is how the Wong Chu King Foundation sees its group's mission in restoring historic churches and other religious structures.

 As we all know, some of the Important events in the history of our nation took place inside the walls of our churches.
 These landmarks played a vital role in the lives of many Filipinos and are enduring symbols of the Catholic faith in the Philippines.

-ne of the oldest and largest church in the coastal town along Manila Bay and stood as a precious link to our ante-bellum Spanish colonial past.
+The Diocesan Shrine of the Immaculate Concepcion of Mary is one of the oldest and largest church in the coastal town along Manila Bay and stood as a precious link to our ante-bellum Spanish colonial past.
 Spanish friars built the church as a low-roofed stone structure in 1835 but was rebuilt and completed with a neo-Gothic convent complex in 1872.
 The church played a role in the fight of Filipinos for independence against Spanish, American and Japanese conquerors.

 “We cannot allow this historic church to go into a state of disrepair,” said Alex Wongchuking, Executive Director of the Wong Chu King Foundation, which has devoted its resources to rebuilding churches in the country, helping the poor get education and doing other charitable works.